-The Union and the Employer agree that regulations made pursuant to the Workers Compensation Act, or any other statute of the Province of British Columbia pertaining to the working environment, shall be fully complied with.
+The Union and the Employer agree that regulations made pursuant to the Workers Compensation Act or any other statute of the Province of British Columbia pertaining to the working environment will be fully complied with.
+First aid attendants, kits and equipment will be supplied in accordance with this section.